irawoodring/W23_C_Vector/README.md

-# W23_C_Vector
+# C_Vector
-Let's create a resizable data structure in C, and learn how to manage memory ourselves.
+Create a resizable data structure in C